Superman - The Legal Case

 Money vs Money vs Ideals

-At the heart of the Superman case is the problem of American copyright law, which keeps fluctuating between the demands of creators and then the demands of the corporations who make money selling the creators ideas.
 In Europe, copyright law tends to be weighted heavily in the favor of those who create the materials, but United States law keeps ping-ponging back and forth over which side it will weight the law in favor of.
-Each revision of the law extends the copyright periods, such that the last time this happened it was jokingly referred to as the "Walt Disney" law, as it happened in time to prevent Mickey Mouse, among others, from slipping into public domain.
+Each revision of the law extends the copyright periods, such that the last time this happened it was jokingly referred to as the "Walt Disney Protection Act" as it happened in time to prevent Mickey Mouse, among others, from slipping into public domain.

 Jeff Hexler has the best run-down on the current events of this case, which seems to have ended - "not with a bang but a whimper"